microsoft/code-challenges/Labs/Azure Cosmos DB/hands-on-lab.md

 write arbitrary query commands and execute them against our test databases.
 Any result set will be rendered automatically into the JSON response panel.
 There are arrows to navigate left and right through the results.

-> **Note:** The DocumentDB that we will be querying was created via the Azure Portal.
+> **Note:** The Azure Cosmos DB that we will be querying was created via the Azure Portal.
 > For more information on the Azure Portal refer to the **Appendix** at the end of this lab.

 -----

 ## Scenario 1

 In this scenario.
-We will change the MVC application to send a query to the DocumentDB server.
+We will change the MVC application to send a query to the Azure Cosmos DB server.

 ### Part One